The Complete Guide to Premiere Pro Color Correction

 But it’s not the standard behavior for exposure controls in color tools from other software, so you might be surprised.

 Note that this soft compression also means that if you push Saturation too far, it will skew the color a bit away from the original.
-This may sound like a big problem, but in real life, you very seldom increase Saturation that aggressively.
-Your show would be rejected by Quality Control at broadcasters and streaming services if you did.
+This may sound like a big problem, but in real life, you very seldom increase Saturation that aggressively unless you can take rejection from broadcasters and streaming services in your stride.

 As we saw in the linear gradient above, dragging the Whites above 100 and increasing the Exposure before dragging the top of the RGB Curves down, results in a distorted version of your pixel values.
 This is because sliders like Exposure and Contrast only work on pixel values between 0 and 100 and compress the levels when you bring them close to 0 and 100.